 7. Mine Social Media Sentiment

-Furthermore, every generation is spending even more time on social media than their predecessors.
-This means that social media data is will become even more relevant for marketing, branding, and business as a whole.
+Every generation is spending even more time on social media than their predecessors.
+Social media data will become more and more relevant for marketing, branding, and business as a whole.

 - Python: Mining Twitter Data – How to perform sentiment analysis on Twitter data